-

 presented to the Borough by the Rev. M. J. Simmonds, Lord of the Manor, 1933".

-The original pound was marked on several Ordnance Survey maps up to 1913, after which the Phillips Memorial was built on the site.
-The 1933 map
+The original pound was marked on several Ordnance Survey maps up to 1913.
+The Surrey map XXXI.15 (Revised: 1895, Published: 1897) shows it then occupying

-clearly shows the replacement pound and its stone as they are both marked.
+on this field.
+The 1933 map clearly shows the pound and its stone as they are both marked.
 Mark John Simmonds was the owner of Church House

 in addition to being Lord of the Manor of Godalming Rectory Manor.